SamanthaWangdl/academic-kickstart/content/project/R/index.md

 +++
 # Project title.
-title = "R"
+title = "Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix by Node Selection"

 # Date this page was created.
 date = 2017-11-29T00:00:00

 # Project summary to display on homepage.
-summary = "Creation of the economic impact assessement package iotables."
+summary = "The smallest eigenvalue of a grounded Laplacian matrix plays a pivotal role in complex networks, such as system control, convergence rate and the robustness of a system.
+In this paper, we focus on the node selection problem of maximizing the smallest eigenvalue of the grounded Laplacian matrix for a graph."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`